How to Soothe a Sore Throat

 Grandma's Best Toddies and Elixirs

 A sore throat could be the result of anything ranging from an impending cold to getting too vocal at your kid's sports event.
 Seasonal temperature changes, smoking, or simple postnasal drip can all cause that raw feeling in your throat.
 Many sore throats are not necessarily the result of a bacterial infection, and home remedies can often trump antibiotics in treating this condition.
 As Ignugent commented below months ago: "It is very simple, and it is in the kitchen"!
 You are so right, my dear.
 As a matter of fact, according to a recent article in the Asian Pacific Journal of Biomedicine, "Honey may promote the repair of damaged intestinal mucosa, stimulate the growth of new tissues, and work as an anti-inflammatory agent".

 Here are some of the best, oldest, and most effective remedies for your sore throat!

 Tried and True: Honey and Vinegar

 When I was growing up and still living at home, our Dad would fix an ailing kid a “sore throat toddy” mixture that his mother used when he was young.
 It consisted of hot water, a tablespoon of honey and a dash of vinegar.
 Of course we hated the flavor, but this odd-sounding concoction really does have medicinal properties!
 Here's why: Honey has antimicrobial properties and kills bacteria, as well as anti-inflammatory properties to reduce swelling and pain.
 It boosts your immunity with its antioxidant compounds and gives you energy with its simple sugar breakdown.
 Choosing buckwheat honey over clover honey will maximize the antioxidant benefit.
 The reason is that buckwheat honey contains more antioxidants, according to University of Illinois food scientists.
 "Buckwheat is the highest of the honeys tested, with about three times as many antioxidants as acacia honey, which is much lighter in color," says researcher Nikki Engeseth.
-You should also use unpasteurized honey over the typical grocery store brands (tip: it should say "raw honey" somewhere on the label).
+You should also use unpasteurized honey over the standard grocery store brands (tip: it should say "raw honey" somewhere on the label).
 Typically the darker the color of the honey, the richer it is in iron and antioxidants.